2nil-web/webapp/webapp_quick_user_doc_and_reference.md

 2. **<ins>Some indications</ins>**
    Below is a list of all the added variables and functions to this webview app.
-   You can test them through the fields 'Javascript line' or 'Javascript file'.
-   There eventual output may be encapsulated in a  template literal within any output function such as console.log or by displaying their result in the DOM.
+   To test them you may encapsulated their result in 'template literal' within any output function such as console.log or through the DOM.
    Something like that:
    <ins>cls();console.log("Reworked content of the 'PATH' environment variable (path separators replaced by newlines):");console.log(`${env.path.replace(/;/g, "\n")}`)</ins>
    Notice that when calling one of these functions, you have to deal with the asynchronous context by using  promises or the await keyword in an .